Get the NCERT Solutions Class 7 Science Chapter 6 Adolescence: A Stage of Growth and Change

 Explanation:

-A balanced diet means eating food which provides all the important and required nutrients like carbohydrates, proteins, fats, vitamins, and minerals in the right quantity.
+A balanced diet means eating food that provides all the important and required nutrients like carbohydrates, proteins, fats, vitamins, and minerals in the right quantities.
 This helps the body and mind to stay healthy and active.